mguterl/textractor/README.md

 ## Usage

+### Basics

 Due to textractor's reliance on command line tools all the methods in textractor work on paths not File objects.

     Textractor.text_from_path(path_to_document) # => "Ruby on rails developer"

 Textractor will attempt to guess what type of document you're trying to extract text from.
 However, if you know the content type of your document, you can provide it and Textractor won't guess.

     Textractor.text_from_path(path_to_document, :content_type => "application/doc")

+### Custom Extractors

+It's possible to define additional extractors for additional content types.
+An extractor only has to respond to a single method `text_from_path`.

+    class HTMLExtractor < Textractor::Extractors::TextExtractor

+      def text_from_path(path)
+        document = Nokogiri::HTML(super)
+        document.text
+      end

+    end

+    Textractor.register_content_type("text/html", HTMLExtractor)

+You can also remove a content type extractor:

+    Textractor.remove_content_type("text/html")

+Or clear out all known extractors:

+    Textractor.clear_registry

 ## TODO